How Much Does a Career Coach Cost? What You'll Actually Pay

 At Pinnacle, packages are built around the specific gap (resume and LinkedIn positioning, interview readiness, compensation negotiation, or all three) rather than sold as a fixed menu, because someone six months into a search needs a different scope than someone who just wants a stronger LinkedIn profile before they start looking.

+• Time cost.
 One of our clients came back to the job market after 26 years away: no updated resume, no active network, out of practice interviewing after nearly three decades in one place.
 Six weeks later, she'd landed the job.
-(Read more client outcomes →)
+(Read more client outcomes →) The cost of a career coach, even at the top of our career coaching packages, is less than four months of a salary you're not earning yet.

 Is a career coach worth it if I'm not sure I'll get a new job?